U.S. eases way to more tariff exemptions under pressure from allies

 Malmstrom told reporters the EU was ready to complain to the World Trade Organization, and retaliate within 90 days.
 She will meet with U.S. Trade Representative Robert Lighthizer and Japanese Trade Minister Hiroshige Seko in Brussels on Saturday when she will ask whether the EU is to be included in the tariffs.

 Malmstrom won support from German Chancellor Angela Merkel.
-Shares in European steel makers fell, although Germany’s two biggest producers, Thyssenkrupp (TKAG.DE) and Salzgitter (SZGG.DE), have insisted the impact on them will be limited.
+Shares in European steel makers fell, although Germany’s two biggest producers, Thyssenkrupp and Salzgitter, have insisted the impact on them will be limited.

 The target of Trump’s ire is China, whose capacity expansions have helped add to global surpluses of steel.
 China is also the potential target of far more wide-ranging U.S. action over what Washington says is its theft of intellectual property and coercion of U.S. firms to share commercial secrets.